Introduction to Esfeet (Foot Pain)

 Medical Conditions

-• Plantar Fasciitis: This condition entails swelling of the plantar fascia which is a thick ligament that extends along the heel’s bottom part.
-This is most often characterized by pain on the heel, especially on arising from sitting or after rising from bed in the morning and after standing for long.
+- Plantar Fasciitis: This condition involves inflammation of the plantar fascia which is a thick band of fibers that runs to the bottom of the heel.
+This is most often characterized by pain on the heel, especially on rising from a sitting position or after rising from bed in the morning or after standing for a long period.

 Lifestyle Factors

-• Sedentary Lifestyle vs. Overuse: Lack of exercise would make the muscles of the feet rather feeble while a surge of exercise without the necessary preparation will cause sore muscles.
+- Sedentary Lifestyle vs. Overuse: Lack would make the muscles of the feet rather feeble while a sudden burst of vigour of exercise at one time will leave the muscles sore.

 Symptoms of Esfeet Foot Pain